HarpyWar/windows-service-template/README.md

 The [`ServiceName`](https://msdn.microsoft.com/en-us/library/system.serviceprocess.serviceinstaller.servicename(v=vs.110).aspx) cannot be null or have zero length.
 Its maximum size is 256 characters.
 It also cannot contain forward or backward slashes, '/' or '\', or characters from the ASCII character set with value less than decimal value 32.

-Register on http://exceptionless.io (one project for free) to obtain API KEY and put it in `App.config`.
+Sign in on http://exceptionless.io (one project for free) to obtain API KEY and put it in `App.config`.
 It will allow you to log automatically all unhandled exceptions, and save a lot of time if your service was crashed at production.
-It's also possible to self hosting Exceptionless server https://github.com/exceptionless/Exceptionless and API KEY can be stored in code.
+Your API KEY can be stored in code.
+It's also possible to self hosting [Exceptionless server](https://github.com/exceptionless/Exceptionless).